tsmatz/minecraft-rl-example/Readme.md

 ./launchClient.sh -port 9000
 ```

-> Note : When you have troubles (errors) for the download in minecraft compilation, please download [here](https://1drv.ms/u/s!AuopXnMb-AqcgdZkjmtSVg3VQL5TEQ?e=w4M4r7) and use successful cache as follows.<br>
+> Note : When you have troubles (errors) for downloading resources in minecraft compilation, please download [here](https://1drv.ms/u/s!AuopXnMb-AqcgdZkjmtSVg3VQL5TEQ?e=w4M4r7) and run the following command to use successful gradle cache.<br>
 > ```mv ~/.gradle/caches/minecraft ~/.gradle/caches/minecraft-org```<br>
 > ```sudo apt-get install zip unzip```<br>
 > ```unzip gradle_caches_minecraft.zip -d ~/.gradle/caches```<br>
 > For troubles to use the monitor, see "Trouble Shooting" in the appendix below.

+Keep running Minecraft with Malmo.

-## 5. Train an agent (Deep Reinforcement Learning) ##
+## 6. Train an agent (Deep Reinforcement Learning) ##

 Now let's start training.<br>
-Before starting, make sure that Minecraft is running with malmo port 9000.
+Before starting, make sure that Minecraft with Malmo is running and listening port 9000.
 (See above.)

 First, clone this repository.